praecantat0r/Keylogger-with-AES-encryption/README.md

-A Keylogger with AES encryption
-This is a simple keylogger that registers keystrokes, encrypts them with AES and then sends them over to your email adress.
+A Keylogger with AES encryption and automatic email sending This is a simple keylogger that registers keystrokes, encrypts them with AES and then sends them over to your email adress.
-Built using python3,

-!Not yet working!
+UPDATE: Keystrokes are properly registered, emails are sending, the only thing broken is the encryption